Glatzli/model_comparison_codes/README.md

   	I would like to have UM & WRF data also in a regular lat/lon grid.
 How can I reproject/transform that?
   	-> plotting with defining a projection in cartopy is easy.
   	-> how interpolating/transforming?
-Pyproj documentation states that Area of use is important.
+  		- Pyproj: wrong! documentation states that Area of use is important.
 Is not defined.
   		Maybe I have to set Area of use somehow to get transformation with pyproj working?
+  		- xESMF: not for windows
+  		- stay with scipy? -> probably have to use loop for different levels, times etc?! -> insanely slow!

    	- UM: subtract rotated_latitude_longitude from coords to have regular grid? or use pyproj?
   	- WRF: scipy 2d interpolation? or rather pyproj with smth like: